thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

 An active community is the most valuable asset for an open source project.
-A big community can also be hard to keep organized and keep up with, but following certain practices we can maintain a healthy signal-to-noise ratio across the wire.
+If the community is also big it can be hard to keep organized and keep up with, but following certain practices will help you maintain a healthy signal-to-noise ratio across the wires.

 ## Communication